divio/divio-cloud-docs/how-to/debug-request-help.rst

 Provide key information
 ------------------------

-* The dashboard URL of each project - for each project you are referring to, we need its dashboard URL, in the form ``https://control.divio.com/control/...``.
+* The dashboard URL of each application - for each application you are referring to, we need its dashboard URL, in the form ``https://control.divio.com/control/...``.
 * The precise steps to replicate your issue - we may need to be able to replicate your issue - what action(s) must we take to see it for ourselves?
 If there are multiple steps involved, please list them.
 * What you expect to happen - we need to understand what you expected to happen.
-If you expected some output or result, describe it, bearing in mind that we may not be familiar with your project.
+If you expected some output or result, describe it, bearing in mind that we may not be familiar with your application.
 * What actually does happen - describe the unexpected output or result.
 Include logs, error messages from the server and browser and so on.
 * Tell us what troubleshooting steps you have taken so far - please check:

-  * Have you set up the project locally?
+  * Have you set up the application locally?
   * Does the issue present itself there?
-  * If appropriate, test with your :ref:`local project in live configuration <local-in-live-mode>`.
+  * If appropriate, test with your :ref:`local application in live configuration <local-in-live-mode>`.
   * Are you using logging to help understand the behaviour of the program?

   Include any relevant information from troubleshooting in your report.